Department of Chemistry and Biochemistry

 Du Pont Central Research & Development (1990-1992)

 Rasika Dias was born in Colombo, Sri Lanka.
 He received his B.Sc. (first class honors) degree in chemistry from University of Peradeniya in 1983 and Ph.D. in chemistry from University of California, Davis in 1988.
 His graduate research under the direction of Professor Philip Power was mainly focused on the low-valent and low-coordinate compounds of Group 13-15 elements.
-He then spent close to three years at the DuPont Central Research & Development, Delaware as a Visiting Research Scientist and worked with Dr. Anthony Arduengo and played a major role in the development of “stable” carbenes (NHC) and their main-group element adducts.
+He then spent close to three years at the DuPont Central Research & Development, Delaware as a Visiting Research Scientist and worked with Dr. Anthony Arduengo and played a major role in the development of "stable" carbenes (NHC) and their main-group element adducts.
 Rasika joined the University of Texas at Arlington faculty in 1992, where he is presently a Distinguished Scholar Professor in the Department of Chemistry and Biochemistry.
 He also served as a visiting research professor at the Institute of Fundamental Studies, Kandy, Sri Lanka.
-His current research activities concern homogeneous catalysis, photo-luminescent materials, coordination chemistry of fluorinated ligands, synthesis of isolable models for reaction intermediates, bio-mimetic and enzymatic oxidation chemistry, development of greener routes to chemicals, novel disinfectants and preservatives, and the study of bonding in metal adducts.
-Rasika has been the author or co-author of several patents and over 170 papers in leading, peer-reviewed journals (H-index = 44).
+His current research activities concern homogeneous catalysis, luminescent materials, synthesis of isolable models for reaction intermediates, bio-mimetic and enzymatic oxidation chemistry, development of greener routes to chemicals, novel disinfectants and preservatives, and the study of bonding in metal adducts.
+Rasika has been the author or co-author of several patents, reviews and over 180 papers in leading, peer-reviewed journals (H-index = 48 (May 2014)).
 A number of his research findings have been highlighted on journal cover pages, Chemical & Engineering News, and as hot-papers.
 He has won awards for all key categories (i.e., research, teaching, and service) including the Outstanding Research Achievement Award at UT Arlington, and was inducted to UT Arlington Academy of Distinguished Scholars in 2012.
 Rasika also received the 2009 Southwest Regional American Chemical Society Award, 2009 Wilfred T. Doherty Award of the Dallas-Fort Worth Section of the American Chemical Society, 2004-2005 The Robert A. Welch Foundation Lectureship, and was selected to the Editorial Advisory Boards of Inorganic Chemistry and Dalton Transactions.

 Inducted to the UTA Academy of Distinguished Scholars, 2012